Student Employee Handbook: U.S. Edition

 Faculty and staff who are in supervisory positions exercise authority on behalf of the College, which gives them important additional responsibilities in preventing discrimination and harassment.
 It is every supervisor's responsibility to review the discrimination and harassment policy carefully, understand and enforce the policy, and act promptly to address and correct violations.

 All employees will be treated in a manner free of any bias or prejudice prohibited by law.
 The College will insure that all decisions concerning the terms and conditions of employment, including but not limited to, recruitment, decisions to hire, promotions, compensation, benefits, transfers, reductions in staff and rehire, will be made in accordance with the laws defining equal employment opportunity.
-Consistent with applicable law, no employment decision will be based on: race or color, sex or gender, marital status, pregnancy, sexual orientation, national origin, age, disability (where otherwise qualified), and creed or religion.
+Consistent with applicable law, no employment decision will be based on: race or color, sex or gender, marital status, pregnancy, sexual orientation, gender identity, national origin, age, disability (where otherwise qualified), and creed or religion.

 Harassment may be verbal or physical conduct to which an employee is subjected as a condition of employment, or verbal or physical conduct which creates an intimidating or hostile work environment.
 Harassment may include racial or ethnic slurs, offensive comments, and jokes based on race or color, gender, sex, sexual orientation, pregnancy, marital status, national origin, age, disability, creed or religion.
 The College's policy prohibits any harassment based on race or color, sex or gender, marital status, pregnancy, sexual orientation, national origin, age, disability and creed or religion.
 The Equal Employment Opportunity Commission (EEOC) defines sexual harassment in the workplace as follows: "Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when: